 Regional interactions contribute to establishing a cultural environment of mutual trust and respect, which has potential for membership to be more confident to confer with others, seek feedback, and have open discussions to contribute ideas and coordinate efforts toward meaningful outcomes.
 To support this, each region has a Regional Connector to support fruitful through ongoing face-to-face interactions, phone calls, and online communication.

-The data management and evaluation team will collect and share three levels of evaluative data as shown below.
+The data management and evaluation team collects and shares three levels of evaluative data as shown below.
 The Data Management (DM) team focuses on student-level data, acquired through established data sharing agreements with the offices of institutional research and IPEDS data.
-These two data sources will allow the DM team to track trends in students’ initial enrollment and progression through undergraduate and graduate coursework.
-The complementary nature of institutional and IPEDS data will allow the DM team to conduct rigorous analyses and provide key stakeholders with useful information that will contribute to continuous programmatic improvement.
+These two data sources allow the DM team to track trends in students’ initial enrollment and progression through undergraduate and graduate coursework.
+The complementary nature of institutional and IPEDS data allows the DM team to conduct rigorous analyses and provide key stakeholders with useful information that contributes to continuous programmatic improvement.

 Level 3: National

 - Compare CAHSI outcomes to national outcomes for Hispanics in computing: Is CAHSI making a difference?